truenas/documentation/content/en/hub/scale/dev-notes.md

 Setting `KUBECONFIG` is required for using helm and the `kubectl` alias helps use `kubectl` directly instead of prefixing it with `k3s` each time.

-A word of caution: Support for kubernetes is still considered experimental, so please use it at your own risk.
-However if you come across any bugs, please feel free to create tickets at https://jira.ixsystems.com.
+> Caution: Support for Kubernetes is still considered experimental, so please use it at your own risk.
+If you find any bugs, please create tickets at https://jira.ixsystems.com.